Take a look inside 11 images

 Teachers and parents are able to create and customize accounts for individual students.
 Depending on the grade level selected, students are assigned to one of three versions: Primary (K–2), Intermediate (3–5), and Middle School (6–8).
 Each version offers a game-like atmosphere to hold students' interest, and students can select their own avatar.
 Teachers can assign specific concepts to students that align with their in-class lessons or with any of the 50 states' standard frameworks.
 These lessons can be assigned to the whole class or to individual students and are mixed in with the individualized learning pathways.

 Full Disclosure: DreamBox Learning and Common Sense Education share a funder; however, that relationship does not impact Common Sense Education's editorial independence and this learning rating.

 DreamBox Learning Math is a comprehensive mathematics program that covers a wide range of skills for kindergarten through eighth grade.
 One of its strengths is that students can progress through the skills and activities of different grade levels, regardless of their actual grade level.
 The hint system is also adaptive and utilizes AI to use the student's own answers to provide detailed assistance.
 There's also a messaging system between students and teachers so that students can reach out with questions.

 There are many standout games and activities at each level, including the 10-frame lessons in the primary levels and the intermediate lessons on fractions in the real world.
 The various modeling tools (arrays, 10 frames, number lines) are good for concept building, and the narration exposes kids to math language.
 The Insights Dashboard can help teachers spot struggling learners.
 It even includes links to extensive professional development articles, teacher tools designed to enhance whole-class or small-group lessons, and resources for parents and families.

-While teachers must remain mindful that DreamBox isn't meant to take the place of math instruction, they can be confident that it offers great practice and support for students.
+While teachers must remain mindful that DreamBox isn't meant to take the place of math instruction, they can be confident that it offers great practice and support for students with adult guidance.